1981 European Cup final: Summary

 The tactical approaches of the two sides were cancelling each other out.
-Real's slow pace interspersed with high speed bursts, while Liverpool preferred a more deliberate approach, keeping possession and making use of their wingers.
-Their various forms of marking also negated each other, Real man marked Liverpool's best players such as Dalglish and Souness, while Liverpool were content for the nearest defender to mark the man on the ball.
+Real's slow pace was interspersed with high-speed bursts, while Liverpool preferred a more deliberate approach, keeping possession and making use of their wingers.
+Their various forms of marking also negated each other.
+Real man marked Liverpool's best players, such as Dalglish and Souness, while Liverpool were content for the nearest defender to mark the man on the ball.

-Despite the tactical battle Liverpool were able to score in the 81st minute.
-A throw-in from Ray Kennedy found Alan Kennedy, whose run up the left hand side of the pitch caught Real off-guard.
+Despite the tactical battle, Liverpool were able to score in the 81st minute.
+A throw-in from Ray Kennedy found Alan Kennedy, whose run up the left-hand side of the pitch caught Real off-guard.
 Kennedy went past Real defender Rafael García Cortés into the Real box, his subsequent shot beat the Real goalkeeper to give Liverpool the lead.
-Soon afterwards Liverpool replaced Dalglish with midfielder Jimmy Case in an attempt to see out the match.
-Although Liverpool had chances to extend their lead as Real went all out to score, Real keeper Agustín made a number of saves to keep his team in the game.
+Soon afterwards, Liverpool replaced Dalglish with midfielder Jimmy Case in an attempt to see out the match.
+Although Liverpool had chances to extend their lead as Real went all out to score, Real keeper Agustín made several saves to keep his team in the game.
 The score remained 1–0 and Liverpool won their third European Cup, the first English club to do so.
 Liverpool's victory meant that Bob Paisley became the first manager to win the European Cup three times.